Global strong solutions and large time behavior to the compressible co-rotation FENE dumbbell model of polymeric flows near equilibrium: Introduction

-The large time behaviour was proved by H. Li and T. Zhang in \cite{Li2011Large}.
-They obtain the optimal time decay rate for the compressible Navier-Stokes equations by spectrum analysis in Sobolev spaces.
-Recently, J. Xu\cite{Xu2019} studied about the large time behaviour in the critical Besov space and obtain the optimal time decay rate.
+The large time behaviour was proved by A. Matsumura and T. Nishida in \cite{Matsumura}.
+H. Li and T. Zhang \cite{Li2011Large} obtained the optimal time decay rate for the CNS equations by spectrum analysis in Sobolev spaces.
+Recently, J. Xu \cite{Xu2019} studied about the large time behaviour in the critical Besov space and obtain the optimal time decay rate.